agusle/image_classifier/README.md

 You can easily launch more instances for a particular service using `--scale SERVICE=NUM` when running `docker-compose up` command (see [here](https://docs.docker.com/compose/reference/up/)).
 Scale `model` service to 2 or even more instances and check the performance with locust.

-Here is a short report detailing the hardware specs from the server used to run the service and show a comparison in the results obtained for different number of users being simulated and instances deployed:
+Here is a [short report](https://github.com/agusle/image_classifier/blob/main/stress_test/stress_test_report.md) detailing the hardware specs from the server used to run the service and show a comparison in the results obtained for different number of users being simulated and instances deployed.
-REPORT LOCUST

 ## Part 3 - Getting feedback from users